G-Core/product-documentation/documentation/cloud/networking/load-balancers/create-and-configure-a-load-balancer.md

 ## Step 3.
 Set computing configuration

 Select a suitable computing configuration for your Load Balancer: GiB and vCPU.
+We create all Load Balancers in high availability mode with active-standby instances.
+Upon failure of the active instance, the standby one will seamlessly take over the load-balancing functions.

 <img src="https://assets.gcore.pro/docs/cloud/networking/create-and-configure-a-load-balancer/step-2-lb.png" alt="Select type" width="75%">